I have been keeping two COVID-19 models up to date for some time. One for South Africa and one for Canada.

 - Risk of other variants.

-- Model does not allow for vaccination.
+- Model does not allow for vaccination and reinfection.